XinFinOrg/XinFin-Node/README.md

-## How to Setup XinFin-XDC Masternode on Testnet
+## How to Setup XinFin-XDC Masternode

 ## Prerequisite